treecreate/webstore/README.md

 - A frontend app built with Angular
 - All apps are contained within a NX monorepo for easy management

-This project is an improved version of our [previous repository](https://github.com/Kwandes/treecreate), with the frontend and backend split into seperate apps.
+This project is an improved version of our [previous repository](https://github.com/Kwandes/treecreate), with the frontend and backend split into separate apps.

 ### Built With